Dotun Adebayo: Career

 Adebayo's television work includes writing and presenting the documentary White Girls Are Easy (for Channel 4), and the weekly show Heavy TV.

 Adebayo founded the publishing company X Press, with Steve Pope, producing black fiction such as Baby Father, Victor Headley's Yardie (which became the first black British best-seller when it was published in 1992), and Cop Killer (which gained instant notoriety when 200 bullets were sent out to the press to promote the title).
 He is also responsible for the Nia imprint of literary black fiction, including titles such as J. California Cooper's In Search of Satisfaction, and the 20/20 imprint for current generic fiction such as the best-seller Curvy Lovebox.
 Adebayo also published the comic magazine Skank.

 Adebayo is co-founder of Colourtelly, Britain's first general-interest black internet television station.
 To save costs, Adebayo uses his own house as the studio.
 When it launched on 1 August 2007, he had the aim of attracting 6000 subscribers to break even.

 In September 2020, Adebayo became a co-presenter of On The Continent as part of the new Football Ramble Presents network, alongside Andy Brassell.

-In October 2023, it was announced that Dotun Adebayo would launch a Sunday evening programme on BBC Local Radio, presented from London and starting on Sunday 12 November.
-The programme will be broadcast on all BBC Local Radio stations except for BBC Radio Lincolnshire where instead they’ll have an hour long Farming show hosted by Sean Dunderdale and Tim Walkers Folk from 7pm.
+In October 2023, it was announced that Adebayo would launch a Sunday evening programme on BBC Local Radio, presented from London and starting on Sunday 12 November.
+His evening programme is broadcast on all BBC Local Radio stations from 6-10pm on Sundays, except for BBC Radio Lincolnshire where the station does have an hour long farming show hosted by Sean Dunderdale and Tim Walker from 7pm-10pm.
 Dotun Adebayo using his pen-name Radio Dotun published his 'memoirs' called Effries in October 2023 which he states tells the story of how he was once arrested for murder.